-A dry cough, or sometimes a tickly cough, is a cough that does not bring up any phlegm or mucus.
+A dry or sometimes tickly cough is a cough that does not bring up any phlegm or mucus.
 Dry coughs may cause a tickling sensation and are often due to irritation in the throat.

 Doctors often refer to dry coughs as non-productive coughs.
 In contrast, a wet, or productive, cough brings up phlegm that helps clear the airways of irritants.

 Doctors also classify coughs as either acute or chronic.
-A cough is chronic if it lasts longer than 8 weeks.
+A cough is chronic if it lasts longer than 8 weeks, according to the American Lung Association.

 In this article, we describe some of the possible causes of a dry cough and the treatment options.
 We also discuss diagnosis, general treatments, prevention tips, and when to see a doctor.

-Asthma is a long-term lung condition that leads to inflammation and narrowing of the airways in the lungs.
+Asthma is a long-term lung condition that leads to inflammation and narrowing of the airways.
 One of the most common symptoms of asthma is coughing, which is often worse at night or early in the morning when a person first wakes up.

-The cough is often productive, meaning it brings up phlegm.
+The cough is often productive, meaning a person brings up phlegm.
 However, in a type of asthma called cough-variant asthma, the main symptom people experience is a dry cough.

 Other symptoms of asthma can include: